 Safe, Permanent Home

-Now, a year later, Kaylee and Keisha, who once had special needs, are on-target for their age.
-Kaleb is a healthy and happy six year old, learning to ride a bike and enjoying first grade.
+Now, two years later, Kaylee and Keisha, who once had special needs, are on-target for their age.
+Kaleb is a healthy and happy seven year old, learning to ride a bike and enjoying first grade.

 Kaleb, Kaylee and Keisha could have languished in foster care or been separated and adopted by different families.
 They could have felt abandoned and questioned why they weren’t wanted.
-Instead, because of their CASA volunteer, Steffy, the three siblings were returned to their mother and father who love them dearly, growing and thriving in a safe, nurturing and permanent home.
+Instead, because of their CASA volunteer, Steffy, the three siblings were returned to their mother and father who love them dearly; they are growing and thriving in a safe, nurturing and permanent home.

 Every child deserves a chance…IT’S YOU!